-You might be curious though, what does caviar taste like?
+You might be curious, though, what does caviar taste like?
 Eating caviar is a unique food experience.
-There are different types of caviar, each with differences in appearance, taste and texture.
+There are different types of caviar, each with differences in appearance, taste, and texture.
 Nevertheless, all caviar has a few common characteristics.

 Caviar is a natural delicacy packed with so many goodies that it is reasonably considered a “vitamin bomb.”
-Along with vitamins B12, B5, B1, D, and A, this unique foodstuff is packed with nearly enough protein in one serving (25 grams) to provide for the body’s RDA daily protein requirement!
+Along with amino acids and vitamins B12, B5, B6, B1, D, and A, this unique foodstuff is packed with nearly enough protein in one serving (25 grams) to provide for the body’s RDA daily protein requirement!
 Particularly important is the high Omega-3 fish oil content.

 Caviar is divided into two grades, determined by professionals trained to assign quality scores.
 Factors for grading include egg color, size, clarity, taste, aroma, and firmness.
-Grade 1 (A Grade) caviar includes the firmest, largest, most intact eggs with a fine color and flavor.
-Grade 2 (B Grade) caviar, can be tasty or decadent, and consists of less delicate and uniformly formed eggs.
+Grade 1 (A Grade) caviar includes the firmest, largest, most intact eggs with a fine color and flavour.
+Grade 2 (B Grade) caviar can be tasty or decadent and consists of less delicate and uniformly formed eggs.

 Fish roe in the United States has not always been an expensive delicacy.
 The American caviar industry began in 1873 when Henry Schacht, a German immigrant, opened up a business catching sturgeon on the Delaware River.
 Around the same time, the west coast was also harvesting sturgeon roe from the Columbia River.

 East coast states jointly enacted a 40-year moratorium on sturgeon fishing.
-Today, caviar consumers can enjoy sturgeon roe harvested from sustainable, eco-friendly sturgeon farming grown in nearly-wild farm environments.
+Today, caviar consumers can enjoy sturgeon caviar harvested from sustainable, eco-friendly sturgeon farming grown in nearly wild farm environments.

 With a soft, clear, and glossy façade ranging in color from light silver-gray to black, Beluga is particularly thought of as creamy.
 It is found primarily in the Caspian Sea between Russia and Iran but is no longer legal to import into the United States.
 Osetra sturgeon eggs are medium-sized firm grains that vary in color from golden to brown.
-They have a rich, nutty flavor.
+They have a rich, nutty flavour.
 Sevruga has smaller eggs than Beluga or Osetra but is more abundant.

 Sevruga ranges from light gray to black and offers a buttery taste similar to Beluga, perhaps happily complicated by intense tastes of the ocean.
-Sterlet caviar is smaller than Sevruga, appears light to dark grey, and is also known for an intense flavor.
+Sterlet caviar is smaller than Sevruga, appears light to dark grey, and is also known for its intense flavour.
 Finally, Kaluga caviar, known colloquially as “river Beluga” is particularly similar to Beluga.
 They both have a creamy, smooth, buttery texture with a firm bursting sensation, making it one of our favorites!

-Many people shy away from trying caviar because they think of it as exclusive and costly, a splurge to only be tried once in a blue moon.
-While it is true that the expense and availability of caviar are governed by supply and demand relationships, Imperia Caviar is at the forefront of a progressive culinary movement to make food luxuries accessible, ethical and affordable.
+Many people shy away from trying caviar because they think of it as exclusive and costly, a splurge to only be tried once in a blue moon like truffles or champagne.
+While it is true that the expense and availability of good caviar are governed by supply and demand relationships, Imperia Caviar is at the forefront of a progressive culinary movement to make food luxuries accessible, ethical and affordable.